Steinkay/ListingApp/README.md

 Reactapp v--"0.1.0"
 Slim 4

-Firsttly, In slim folder, go to the app folder, find a file called dependencies.php update this code to match your database connection credentials:
+Firstly, In slim folder, go to the app folder, find a file called dependencies.php update this code to match your database connection credentials:

  $capsule->addConnection([
                 'driver' => 'mysql',